 Because the neurological abnormalities arise from spinal cord compression and upper motor neuron dysfunction rather than nerve compression, EMG or NCV is a negative diagnostic test in cervical myelopathy, as nerve studies primarily demonstrate lower motor neuron changes.
 However, the EMG/NCV can be helpful to differentiate cervical myelopathy from more peripheral disorders, such as ulnar neuropathy or carpal tunnel syndrome, which can mimic many of the symptoms.

-Because cervical MRI scans are readily available to the medical community, this is a common form of presentation.
+This is a common form of presentation.
 The scan itself is interpreted as abnormal and the patient seeks to know the significance of the scan findings.
 The patient's presenting symptom commonly resolves by the time of consultation regarding the scan findings.

 A correlation between the patient's history and neurological and physical examination is critical to decide whether further diagnostic tests are warranted.
 If clear neurological abnormalities are noted, then an MRI scan is suggested if possible.
 If the patient has had an MRI scan, a thorough discussion with the patient may be critical to decide whether to suggest treatment in an asymptomatic patient, particularly when specific risks may arise from this treatment.